Managed IT

 Break/fix is a primarily reactive approach to maintaining IT infrastructure.

+Once the outsourced engineer fixes the issue, the company receives a bill for their services.
 This as-needed approach to managing IT systems requires no monthly agreement and usually no ongoing expenses.

 Managed Services Global Market 2022 vs. 2032